SimonGAndrews/MyEspruinoTester/docs/run-tests-gordon-summary.md

 - The raw test source is read from disk.

 - `wrapTestSource` is called to embed the test inside a harness that declares result variables, optionally injects fixtures, and defines a keep-alive timer plus a done reporter.
-The wrapper catches synchronous errors, waits for result to be set (by `__setResult` or other test code), enforces a timeout (default 10 s), and prints a JSON payload with status, pass flag, duration, and reason when complete.
+The wrapper catches synchronous errors, waits for result to be set (by `__setResult` or other test code), enforces a timeout (default 10 s), and prints a JSON payload with status, duration, and reason when complete.

 - The wrapped source is saved to `results/.../sources/<testId>` for inspection and use in Espruino REPL for testing.